 Practicum is designed as a formal course for credit in a post-secondary program.
-Practicum is intended as an opportunity for students to apply theoretical knowledge that they acquire into practice and develop the skills needed in order to practise the profession.
+Practicum is intended as an opportunity for students to apply theoretical, cultural, and experiential knowledge that they acquire into practice and develop the skills needed in order to practise the profession.
 Students are to engage in critical reflection on their practice and consolidate their knowledge of theory with the skills they develop in practice.

-What practicum is not
+3 What practicum is not